 Contact Bill Sugarman for more information.

-The American Lawyer published results from its annual Am Law 200 report, which includes data and rankings f...
+The American Lawyer recently published results from its annual Am Law rankings, the Am Law 200 report, noting that for the first tim...

 The American Lawyer reports that recent data released by ALM Intelligence shows female attorneys have ascended into Big Law’s ...

 Who do the Fortune 500 corporations turn to when they need intellectual property litigators?
 According to a recent survey by T...